President of the Church (LDS Church): Succession to the presidency

 In the LDS Church, when a president of the church dies, the First Presidency is dissolved, and the members of the First Presidency who were formerly members of the Quorum of the Twelve Apostles rejoin it.
 The Quorum of the Twelve, which may number greater than twelve with the returning members from the First Presidency, then becomes the presiding council of the church, with the senior apostle as its president.
-(Seniority is determined by the time since joining the Quorum, not by age.)
-The President of the Quorum of the Twelve becomes the highest-ranking official in the church and has always become the next church president.
-However, the appointment is not made official until the Quorum of the Twelve meets and selects the next president of the church.
+Seniority is determined by the time since joining the Quorum, not by age.
+The President of the Quorum of the Twelve becomes the highest-ranking official in the church, and by longstanding convention always becomes the next church president.
+The appointment is not made official until the Quorum of the Twelve meets to select and set apart the next president of the church.

 Since the late 19th century, the Quorum of the Twelve has moved quickly to reconstitute the First Presidency within days or weeks of the late church president's death.
 However, Brigham Young presided over the church for three years as the President of the Quorum of the Twelve before the First Presidency was reconstituted after the death of Joseph Smith.
 The tradition of waiting for two to three years before selecting a new president continued until the 1898 death of the fourth president of the church, Wilford Woodruff.

-Since then, the surviving apostles have typically met in the Salt Lake Temple on the Sunday following the late president's funeral, to select and set apart the next president of the church (that was done in 1973, and described in detail by N. Eldon Tanner to Brigham Young University students in 1978).
-At the next regularly scheduled general conference, the membership of the church have the opportunity of sustaining their new leader by common consent, at a special conference session referred to as a "solemn assembly".
+Since then, the surviving apostles have typically met in the Salt Lake Temple on the Sunday following the late president's funeral, to select and set apart the next president of the church.
+That was done in 1973, and described in detail by N. Eldon Tanner to Brigham Young University students in 1978.
+At the next regularly scheduled general conference, the membership of the church have the opportunity to sustain their new leader by common consent, at a special conference session referred to as a "solemn assembly".